slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 Login with your user and ensure you're in your sandbox domain (The one you provided in the register form).
 Open or create an Asana project and open it.

+*Note, you may need to use the "Customize" dropdown instead.*

 <img src="../images/project-apps-button.png" />